orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (9th Jan) is that the fpga code is starting to stablise nicely, but only for 1 & 2 bit parallel operation...still more work to be done there.
-The apps appear quite stable though.*
+The current status (23rd Jan) is that the fpga code appears stable for 1, 2 and 4 bit parallel port operation, and support has been integrated into orbuclum for it.
+It's not fully documented though so you might be digging through source files to use it.*

 The code is in daily use now and small issues are patched as they are found.
 The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.